MicrosoftDocs/Edge-Enterprise-pr.pt-br/edgeenterprise/microsoft-edge-policies.md

   ### <a name="internetexplorerintegrationsitelistrefreshinterval"></a>InternetExplorerIntegrationSiteListRefreshInterval

-  #### <a name="configure-how-frequently-the-enterprise-mode-site-list-is-refreshed"></a>Configurar com que frequência a lista Enterprise site do modo de usuário é atualizada
+  #### <a name="configure-how-frequently-the-enterprise-mode-site-list-is-refreshed"></a>Configurar a frequência com que a lista de sites do Modo empresarial é atualizada